TrevorStubbs/learning-journal/401-dotnet/Notes/day3.md

     - object
         - had data and methods
     - flows in 1 direction
-    - can have mupliple streams open
+    - can have multiple streams open
     - StreamReader and  StreamWriter
-    - converstions have to happend in streams
+    - conversions have to happened in streams
 - file stream
     - default path
         - bin folder